 One area that often requires further explanation is the difference between translation and transcreation.
 Both techniques are integral to the overall localization process but there are fundamental differences between the two.
 Here are some of the main areas where the two differ:

-CONCEPTS AND DESIGNWORK: Translators work with words.
+Translators work with words.
 Linguistic copywriters work with concepts which may involve words and design elements.
 Translation projects often go through a DTP checking process if there are diagrams or tables in the source content that may have altered during the translation process.
-For transcreation projects, certain visual elements may have to be recreated to suit a new market.
+For transcreation projects, images, color, design, and structure are also considered, so certain visual elements may have to be recreated to suit a new market.